jposton96a/tipofmytongue/api/readme.md

     ```bash
     cd app/
     python triton_utils.py
-    mv model/model.onnx ../../triton/transformer/1/
+    mv model/model_quantized.onnx ../../triton/transformer/1/model.onnx
     rm -rf model/
     ```
     Triton should already be prepared after this step, if you have trouble look in the `triton/` directory.
 For more information about Triton see [Triton readme](../triton/readme.md).

-4. Start Milvus and Triton services:
+4. Start Milvus and Triton services (triton-server will need time to build):
     ```bash
     cd ..
     docker compose up -d etcd minio standalone triton-server
     ```
     If you have issues, remove the `-d` flag to troubleshoot.

-5. Build the embedding cache into Milvus  (this step will take the longest ~20-80 minutes):
+5. Build the embedding cache into Milvus  (this step will take the longest ~20-80 minutes depending on hardware):
     ```bash
     python build_embeddings.py
     ```